STORM-IRIT/Radium-Engine/doc/basics/vs.md

 ## Execution of a demo app

-To execute a demo application, select in the `Startup Item` list the target you want to execute.
+To execute a demo application from the buildtree, i.e. without installing Radium, select in the `Startup Item` list the target you want to execute.
 For instance, `DrawPrimitives.exe (examples/...)`.
 Then, select in the menu `<Debug>/Debug and Launch Settings for DrawPrimmitives` and modify the `launch.vs.json` file that is opened so that it contains the following.